8 Lessons Twitter Can Learn from Weibo

-I’m ultimately satisfied with the Sina Weibo, and in this post I’m going to list out 8 particular things that Twitter can really learn from Sina Weibo, which also serve as possible reasons that why Sina Weibo can gain 140 million users in just less than 2 years of its realms, beating all other China microblogging services.
+I’m ultimately satisfied with Sina Weibo.
+In this post, I’m going to list out eight particular things that Twitter can learn from Sina Weibo, which also serve as possible reasons that why Sina Weibo can gain 140 million users in just less than two years of its realms, beating all other China microblogging services.

 1. Threaded Comment

-The reason is pretty easy, we human are social animal, therefore we care about what others think about us, and threaded comment is really a big plus in making the entire feedback tracking process easier.
+The reason is pretty easy; we — humans — are social animals.
+Therefore we care about what others think about us, and threaded comment is really a big plus in making the entire feedback tracking process easier.

-After viewing the comment threads of user’s tweet, you can also add your own comment in the box provided in the comment thread.
+After viewing the comment threads of the user’s tweet, you can also add your comment in the box provided in the comment thread.
 You can add @username to remind the author or any people about the tweet, or click on the ‘Reply’ button located on the right side of the commentator’s tweet to reply to the commentator.

 2. Rich Media

 This sparks a really interesting debate between bloggers, do microblogging service really needs these features?
-The answer is absolutely yes, as if you’re the Sina Weibo’s user, you can probably see the images and videos pretty much existed in most tweets.
+The answer is an absolute yes, as if you’re Sina Weibo’s user, you can probably see the images and videos pretty much existed in most tweets.

-Surprisingly, the rich media offers far more than what you can imagine.
-By just looking on the emoticon feature, it has over 400 emoticons for you to use!
-Youngsters in China have particular interest on playing emoticons, so this is a cult feature for them.
+Surprisingly, the rich media offers far more than you can imagine.
+By just looking at the emoticon feature, it has over 400 emoticons for you to use!
+Youngsters in China have a particular interest in playing emoticons, so this is a cult feature for them.

 3. Micro Topics

 Micro Topics is a relatively new concept in microblogging services, implemented by Weibo.
-It’s really easy to understand, Weibo takes any tweet that’s related to certain topic, then create an unique page for all users to view and discuss the particular topic.
+It’s effortless to understand; Weibo takes any tweet related to a particular topic, then creates a unique page for all users to view and discuss the particular topic.

-Well if you like the topic, there’re a tweet box with tags added for you to share the topic on your own profile immediately, or you can push the link on the top of the topic’s page to promote the topic to your friends.
+Well, if you like the topic, there’s a tweet box with tags added for you to share the topic on your own profile immediately, or you can push the link on the top of the topic’s page to promote the topic to your friends.

 4. Trends Categorization

-I often encountered this issue very often, but I no longer have the same issue in Weibo, as Weibo has a dedicated page for trends, literally named as Board of Fame.
-Be the hottest trends of last hour, or today or even this week, Weibo’s Board of Fame is always prepared to tell you what are trends that users really into in the specified time.
+I often encountered this issue, but I no longer have the same issue in Weibo, as Weibo has a dedicated page for trends, literally named as Board of Fame.
+Be the hottest trends of last hour, or today or even this week, Weibo’s Board of Fame is always prepared to tell you what trends that users really want in the specified time.

-You can then view the remaining 40 hottest trends in the category or, well, if those trends still cannot satisfy you, you can even track back the hottest trends by setting the date located on the right side of the page, fantastic!
+You can then view the remaining 40 hottest trends in the category or, well, if those trends still cannot satisfy you, you can even trackback the hottest trends by setting the date located on the right side of the page.
+Fantastic!

 5. Verified Account & Hall Of Celebrity

 The reason?
-Sina Weibo wants those celebrities shine even more, so again, as you might have expected, they created a dedicated page for highlighting celebrities, literally named as “Hall of Celebrity”.
+Sina Weibo wants those celebrities to shine even more, so again, as you might have expected, they created a dedicated page for highlighting their superstars, literally named “Hall of Celebrity”.

-What’s really great about the Hall of Celebrity is its detailed categorization.
-Sina Weibo categorizes celebrities very well into several key categories like entertainment, sport, finance, tech, etc. Then, inside the field like entertainment, there are even more sub categories such as actor, musician, and entertainment executives.
+What’s great about the Hall of Celebrity is its detailed categorization.
+Sina Weibo categorizes celebrities very well into several key categories like entertainment, sport, finance, tech, etc. Then, there are even more subcategories inside the field like entertainment, such as actors, musicians, and entertainment executives.

 6. Medal Reward System

-Why is medal reward system existed in Sina Weibo?
+Why does the medal reward system exist in Sina Weibo?
 Because it’s fun, and it encourages users to tweet more!
-Well everyone is a gamer by nature.
-We love to play game, and we enjoyed earning reward that makes us proud in that particular game society.
+Well, everyone is a gamer by nature.
+We love to play the game, and we enjoyed earning reward that makes us proud in that particular game society.

-This is also a really neat marketing strategy for the brands as it not only helps to spread the event message, but also allows the logo of the brand to be exposed in users’ profile as a medal.
+This is also a really neat marketing strategy for the brands as it helps spread the event message and allows the logo of the brand to be exposed in users’ profiles as a medal.

 7. More Style Templates

-We hope to have, at least some style templates that are not too common in the entire platform, and Sina Weibo solved this question very well by providing over 60 style templates, categorized into 5 groups which are ‘Newest Promotion’, ‘Classic’, ‘Fashion’, ‘School’ and ‘Events’.
+We hope to have at least some style templates that are not too common in the entire platform, and Sina Weibo solved this question very well by providing over 60 style templates, categorized into five groups which are ‘Newest Promotion’, ‘Classic’, ‘Fashion’, ‘School’ and ‘Events’.

-With the builder, you can define font color, put custom background picture, apply tile background and adjust the picture’s alignment.
-Pretty much like Twitter’s template builder, so you won’t have problem on customizing your own style template if you’re Twitter-converted user.
+With the builder, you can define font color, put custom background pictures, apply tile backgrounds and adjust the picture’s alignment.
+Pretty much like Twitter’s template builder, so you won’t have a problem customizing your own style template if you’re a Twitter-converted user.

-Well, I love Themeleon very much, but it’s absolutely good to have more built-in design as it takes more steps to authorize the Themeleon and apply the design to the Twitter, not to mention that Themeleon lacks of good categorization and many people still do not know much about the concept of authorization, even causing some of them worry about their privacy.
+Well, I love Themeleon very much, but it’s absolutely good to have more built-in design as it takes more steps to authorize the Themeleon and apply the design to Twitter, not to mention that Themeleon lacks good categorization and many people still do not know much about the concept of authorization, even causing some of them to worry about their privacy.

 8. Weibo Event

-There’re thousands of events categorized into ‘Local Event’, ‘Prized Event’ and ‘Online Event’, with a few grand events featured on the top of the page.
-Most Weibo Events are sponsored by companies or individuals, so get ready to exchange your hard work with prizes!
+There’re thousands of events categorized into ‘Local Event’, ‘Prized Event’, and ‘Online Event’, with a few grand events featured on the top of the page.
+Companies or individuals sponsor most Weibo Events, so get ready to exchange your hard work with prizes!

-With Weibo Event, we gather together to involve in certain events, thus we don’t only win prizes, but also make new friends during the event.
-Users can also promote the event to non-users, encouraging them to join the Weibo for their events.
+With Weibo Event, we gather together to involve in certain events; thus, we don’t only win prizes but also make new friends during the event.
+Users can also promote the event to non-users, encouraging them to join Weibo for their events.